KingDavidXI/Reed-FTSE/README.md

-# Biggest Employers by region and by sector:
+# Biggest Employers by Region and by Sector:

 Potential Data Sources: